 The value of points and miles is used to calculate the rewards rate of a credit card.
 This rate allows us to create for users a baseline comparison between cards by standardizing points and bringing greater transparency to the review process.

-Important Note: The rewards rate is an approximation and tool our analysts use to compare credit cards against one another.
+Important Note: The rewards rate is an approximation our analysts use to compare credit cards against one another.
 It is not a definitive representation of what a user can expect from using a card.
 Readers should be aware that points and their values are subject to sudden change based on what the card issuer chooses to do.
 Readers should never take a rewards rate to mean that it is the exact value they can expect to get by using a particular credit card.
 Instead, the rewards rate should be used to estimate and compare the relative differences between offers.

 1.8 How We Calculate the Rewards Rate